 Eventually, as electricity is completely lost, and as world trade deteriorates to a much lower level, I expect that the world will return to a situation where most of the population will make a living by local agriculture or by local crafts.
 This is the equilibrium stage that I show being reached around 2030.
 I see this rapid deterioration because I do not see substitution as being very possible in the short-term, and because I see the various systems (oil, financial, food, etc.) as so closely linked.

 Most of these things I mentioned above.
 I should point out that if we lose electricity, we lose a lot of other things.
 Our fresh water systems depends on electricity.
-Our sewer treatment plants run on electricity.
+Our sewage treatment plants run on electricity.
 Nearly all of our medical treatments require electricity, and more and more of our health records are stored online.
 Gasoline pumps use electricity, and most heating systems use electricity at some point in their operation.
 If heating systems allow homes to drop below freezing, pipes will freeze, and severe damage is likely to take place.

 One thing I didn’t mention previously is the fact that the death rate is likely to rise, as problems start occurring with food, water, health care, and other services.
 It is not clear how quickly this will happen.
 It will really depend on how well we can keep systems for essential services (food, fresh water, cooking fuel) in place.
 If the current system stops functioning, we will need to be able to transition to a replacement system using only local inputs quickly.